Trivial Pursuit: Unhinged

 Trivial Pursuit: Unhinged is a video game developed by Artech Studios and published by Atari Interactive based on the trivia board game of the same name.
 It was released in 2004 for the PlayStation 2, Xbox and Microsoft Windows.

 The game supported online multiplayer.
 The Xbox version was supported online until the termination of Xbox Live for original Xbox games in 2010.
 Trivial Pursuit: Unhinged is supported on the revival online servers for the Xbox called Insignia.

 Game Modes

 Classic Mode

 This mode is played exactly like the original board game.
-Players take turns moving their pieces around the Trivial Pursuit board answering questions in six different categories to win one differently colored "pie piece" in each category.
+Players take turns moving their pieces around the Trivial Pursuit board answering questions in six different categories of people & places (blue), arts & entertainment (pink), history (yellow), science & nature (brown), sports & leisure (green), & wild card (orange) to win one differently colored "pie piece" in each category.
 The first player to collect all six "pie pieces" and answer a randomly selected question in the game board's hub is the winner.

 Unhinged

 The titular Unhinged mode is a variation of Classic mode where players can bet on their opponents' game performance and certain spaces on the game board are given different properties including: